Commissioning a new piece brings a new work of art to life.

 What do I get when I commission a new piece?

-1. A new work of art, tailored specifically to you, that you helped create.
-You will contribute a new piece of music to the repertoire, which is very important to maintaining the vitality of music in our culture.
-The score for your piece will always carry a commission designation, listing the individuals or groups who commissioned it.
+When you commission a new work, you contribute a new piece of music to the repertoire, which is very important to maintaining the vitality of music in our culture.
+The score will always carry a designation listing you as the commissioner or commissioning ensemble.

-2. The honor of premiering the new work.
-I know from personal experience that as a performer, there’s nothing more exciting than preparing and performing a brand new piece of music that has never been done before.
-You’ll receive printed scores and parts for your piece, as well as the premiere performance rights.
-This means that you have the sole privilege of presenting the first performance and listing it in your program as a “world premiere.”
+There’s nothing more exciting than preparing and performing a brand-new piece of music.
+You’ll receive premiere performance rights, which means you’ll have the sole privilege of presenting the first performance and listing it in your program as a “world premiere.”

-3. Sole access to the music for a designated period of time.
-For example, you might have six months to perform the piece before it ever gets offered for sale to anyone else.
-We can also write a clause into the contract that allows you rights to be the first individual/group to record the work for commercial distribution, if that’s important to you.
+For example, you might have six months to perform the piece before it is available for purchase by anyone else.
+We can also write a clause into the contract that allows you rights to be the first to record the work for commercial distribution, if that’s important to you.

 Can I commission a piece even if I'm not a performer and I don’t have an ensemble in mind to perform it?

-Can I commission you to do an arrangement?
+Can I commission you to write an arrangement?

 Sometimes.
-I have arranged choral music for wind ensemble, written arrangements of hymns and Christmas carols for orchestra/choir/organ/brass/congregational singing, and more.
+I’ve arranged choral music for wind ensemble, written arrangements of hymns and Christmas carols for orchestra/choir/organ/brass/congregational singing, and more.
 (Note: The music you’d like to have arranged must be in the public domain or you must obtain permission from the copyright holder.)

-How long does it take?
+How long does the process take?
 How far in advance should I be planning?

 Ideally, we’ll begin our initial conversations about the piece at least one year before you need the music delivered.
 However, I’ve completed new pieces on a last-minute timeline (1 month) and on the other end of the spectrum discussed commissions that are 3 years out from the premiere.